-2.5 Consultation
+2.6 Consultation

-Consultee Date Summary Kathryn Jones, Planning 26/07/2021 Agreement of ecological survey effort, survey Ecologist at Swansea 05/10/2021 findings to date and initial mitigation Council approach.
+Consultee Date Summary Kathryn Jones, Planning Ecologist at Swansea Council 26/07/2021 05/10/2021 Agreement of ecological survey effort, survey findings to date and initial mitigation approach.
 The scope of surveys was agreed.
 Rhian Jardine, Natural Resources Wales 17/06/2022 - 26/07/2022 Discussion pertaining to EIA Screening, confirming the information submitted has satisfied concerns regarding ground nesting birds.
-No further comments regarding this Adeline Wilcox Planning Officer PEDW 28/07/2022 matter.
-Confirmation that Natural Resources Wales have concluded that the further information submitted on 8 th July 2022 has satisfied their concerns regarding ground nesting birds.
+"I have spoken with our Ornithologist and the information submitted has satisfied our concerns regarding ground nesting birds.
+We have no further comments regarding this matter".
+Adeline Wilcox, Planning Officer PEDW 28/07/2022 Letter to PEDW to confirm that Natural Resources Wales have concluded that the further information submitted on 8 th July 2022 has satisfied their concerns regarding ground nesting birds.
+Hannah Roberts, Natural Resources Wales 17/08/2023 Pre-Application Consultation response requesting further information pertaining to non-avian ecology, ornithology and protected sites.
+This information has been included in the updated report.